Joey Tribbiani: Appearance in other seasons

-Joey was originally shunned by Chandler when he came in for a roommate interview (in favor of a fashion photographer, who apologetically informs Chandler that, due to his work, models will have to come to the apartment, and that his sister - a porn actress - has a beach house Chandler is welcome to use), and Joey thought Chandler was gay.
-However, Mr. Heckles, another building resident, lied to Chandler's originally selected roommate, causing Chandler to have to go with his second choice roommate Joey (In "The One with the Flashback" set in 1993, Joey moved in 3 years before although in "The One with All the Thanksgivings" it shows that the gang knew Joey was Chandler's roommate in 1992 and he would have been his roommate for quite some time).
+Joey was originally dismissed by Chandler when he came in for a roommate interview (in favor of Eric, a fashion photographer, who apologetically informs Chandler that, due to his work, models will have to come to the apartment, and that his sister - a porn actress - has a beach house Chandler is welcome to use), and Joey thought Chandler was gay.
+However, when Eric came back into the building to move in, he was confronted by Mr. Heckles, a senile building resident who claimed to be Chandler's new roommate, causing Eric to leave and Chandler to go with his second choice Joey (In "The One with the Flashback" set in 1993, Joey moved in three years before, although in "The One with All the Thanksgivings" it shows that the gang knew Joey was Chandler's roommate in 1992 and he would have been his roommate for quite some time).
 Joey's first couple of days involved a brief, mutual attraction to Monica.
 This subsided and Chandler and Joey quickly became best friends as Joey's carefree lifestyle grew on Chandler.

 Later in the series, they bought a chick and a duck together, whom Chandler had named Yasmine and Dick, respectively.
 A long-running gag depicted Joey and Chandler occasionally fighting with each other like an old married couple.
 Joey moved out temporarily when he found success playing Dr. Drake Ramoray on a soap opera, but soon moved back in after his character was dropped down an elevator shaft.
 At the end of the series, Chandler and Monica made it clear to Joey that their new house outside the city would have a room for him.

 While Joey is best friends with Chandler, Ross is a close second (although Ross has been referred to as his best friend several times).
 At a time when Joey and Chandler had problems when Chandler had kissed Joey's girlfriend, Joey stopped acting as Chandler's best friend and replaced him with Ross, although this only lasted until Chandler spent Thanksgiving in a box in order to show his remorse and apologize to him.
 Joey and Chandler have remained best friends ever since.

 Furthermore, Joey and Ross share a moment in an episode after watching Die Hard all night.
 They fall asleep on Ross' couch, which is evidently enjoyed by Joey, as he tries to coerce Ross into more nap sessions with him.
 Also, earlier in the series, after much persuading by Joey, Ross gives in and kisses him to help him practice kissing men.
 In response, Joey replies that the audition was already over, he had not gotten the part, but the kiss was very well received, and "Rachel is one lucky girl".